rac021/certme-quarkus-extension/README.md

 2. **Build Step ( for let's Encrypt, need to be sudo in order to use the port 80 )**

-      - For Modifying the Port use : -Dcertme_port=PortNumber
+      - For Modifying the Port, use : -Dcertme_port=PortNumber
       - If not SUDO, the Certificate Generation will FAIL at Buidtime

 ```bash